waitzShigoto/kc_blog/content/en/2022-08-24-android-12-version-impact.markdown

 ---
 layout: post
+title: >-
-title: "How to Handle Version Differences in Android 12 Development?
-Key Tips Revealed!"
+  How to Handle Version Differences in Android 12 Development?
+Key Tips Revealed!
-date: 2022-08-24 14:39:48 +0800
+date: '2022-08-24 14:39:48 +0800'
 image: cover/android-version-adaptation-12-1.png
-tags: [Android,Debug,ota,aosp]
+tags:
+  - Android
+  - Debug
+  - aosp
+  - ota
-categories: SDK升級
+categories: DebugAndOptimize
+excerpt: >-
-excerpt: "This article will introduce the development challenges brought by the Android 12 version upgrade and their solutions.
-By sharing some key tips, we hope to help developers handle version differences more smoothly and complete their development tasks successfully."
+  This article will introduce the development challenges brought by the Android 12 version upgrade and their solutions.
+By sharing some key tips, we hope to help developers handle version differences more smoothly and complete their development tasks successfully.
 ---

 <p class="table_container">